Colimit-Based Composition of High-Level Computing Devices: Composition Operators

 \begin{definition}[Glue] A glue is a primitive computon $\lambda$ with ${c(p)=0}$ for all ${p \in P}$. \end{definition}

-As a join is just a special glue, glues can be used to build \emph{sync composites} that synchronise the execution of multiple computons (see Definition \ref{def:sync-computon}).
+As a join is just a special glue, glues can be used to build \emph{sync composites} to synchronise the execution of multiple computons (see Definition \ref{def:sync-computon}).
 By Theorem \ref{th:always-sync}, such structures can always be formed.